The localization theorem for framed motivic spaces: The reconstruction theorem over a general base scheme

 Since $\SH^\fr(S)\simeq \SH(S)\otimes_{\H(S)}\H^\fr(S)$, the reconstruction theorem implies that the right-lax symmetric monoidal functor $\Omega^\infty_\T\colon \SH(S)\to \H(S)$ factors \emph{uniquely} as

+Indeed, the $\infty$-groupoid of such factorizations is equivalent to that of colimit-preserving symmetric monoidal retractions of the functor $\gamma^*\colon \SH(S)\to \SH^\fr(S)$.
 In particular, the underlying cohomology theory $\Sm_S^\op \to \Spc$ of a motivic spectrum extends canonically to the $\infty$-category $\Span^\fr(\Sm_S)^\op$.
-As proved in \cite[Theorem 3.3.10]{EHKSY2}, this enhanced functoriality of cohomology theories can be described using Gysin maps.
+As proved in \cite[Theorem 3.3.10]{EHKSY2}, this enhanced functoriality of cohomology theories can be described using the Gysin morphisms constructed using Verdier's deformation to the normal cone (see \cite{DJK}).